EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/jupyter-app.md

 > Apache/2.4.52 (Ubuntu) Server at eidf147-runner-vm Port 443

 Then, refresh the web page, or click the 'Connect to JupyterLab' button again.

+---

+## Using JupyterLab

+### Log in

+Your JupyterLab container is password-protected.
+The password is auto-generated.
+The 'Connect to JupyterLab' button is configured to log you into the container using this password automatically.

+Within JupyterLab, you are the `root` user.

+!!!
+Note

+    You are only the `root` user within the context of the container, not on the back-end itself!
+Any files you create in the mounted directories above will be owned by your own user on the back-end.

+### Access directories on back-end

+Within JupyterLab, you will have the following directories available, mounted into the container from the back-end:

+* `/safe_data/`: A mount that corresponds to your project's `/safe_data/` subdirectory on the back-end.
+The subdirectory to mount is inferred from your user group.
+* `/safe_outputs/`: A mount that corresponds to an 'outputs' directory created in your home directory on the back-end.
+The directory name is `outputs-NUMBER`, where `NUMBER` is a randomly-generated number, for example `outputs-3320888`.
+The directory exists after the job ends.
+* `/scratch/`: A mount that corresponds to a 'scratch-NUMBER' directory created in your home directory on the back-end.
+The directory name is `scratch-NUMBER`, where `NUMBER` is the same as that created for `outputs-NUMBER`, for example `scratch-3320888`.
+This directory exists for the duration of the job and is then deleted.

+### Take a break

+Your container job will continue to run even if you do the following:

+* Log out of JupyterLab via 'File', 'Log Out'.
+* Close the browser tab.
+* Log out of Open OnDemand.
+* Log out of the host from which you accessed Open OnDemand.

+If you do any of these, then you can re-access your running container via 'My Interactive Sessions' (overlaid squares icon) on the menu bar, then 'Connect to JupyterLab' on your session's job card.

+### End your job

+You can end your job by doing any of the following:

+* Log out of JupyterLab via 'File', 'Log Out'.
+* Cancel or delete the job via Open OnDemand.
+See [Browse and manage jobs](../portal.md#browse-and-manage-jobs).